VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBClassVsFunctionalComponent.md

     How long the component is attached to the DOM: in class -> lifecycle methods
         in function -> hooks: useEffect()
+        BUT hooks are not a lifecycle alternative, it is much more: only one hook integrates lifecycle method logic, but there is an abundance of hooks

     - class components do not have hooks, rather lifecycle methods: render() <------ obligatory